destinygg/chat-bot/README.md

 The bot is currently in a state of flux, APIs will break until a more solid foundation is arrived at.
 Feel free to poke around, but contributions are going to be tough until the base systems are in place.
-The most help right now would actually be documenting and reverse engineering and old bot behavior that isn't currently documented in the existing repos.
+The most help right now would actually be documenting and reverse engineering the old bot behavior that isn't currently documented in the existing repos.